 How to move beyond rough guesses and actually track margin by job.

-You’re probably already tracking something – sales invoices, staff hours, maybe a basic spreadsheet of project costs but real job-level reporting goes further.
+You’re probably already tracking something such as sales invoices, staff hours, maybe a basic spreadsheet of project costs but real job level reporting goes further.
 It connects your quoting, billing, payroll, purchases, and progress in a way that tells you: which jobs are making money (and which aren’t), where materials or subcontractor costs are creeping up, how much gross profit you’re actually keeping, and whether project overruns are eating your margin.
-When those numbers are clear, you make smarter decisions – on quoting, staffing, buying, and even which clients to work with again.
+When those numbers are clear, you make smarter decisions on quoting, staffing, buying, and even which clients to work with again.

 The Hidden Costs of Guesswork